AntonioRodriguezRuiz/HarmonyAPI/Readme.md

 ##  RestAPI inicialisation

-Last but not least, execute Application.java in the `com.example.harmonyapi` package, if the execution is succesful, meaning the are no errors, there should be now an opened server in port 8080 of your machine.
+Last but not least, execute Application.java in the `com.example.harmonyapi` package, if the execution is successful, meaning the are no errors, there should be now an opened server in port 8080 of your machine.
 To check that go to `http://localhost:8080/` in your browser, you should be greeted a **Whitelabel Error Page**.